-Fertility Specialist and Reproductive Endocrinologist Dr. Marie Werner from RMA New Jersey joined All Things Conceivable: A Surrogacy Podcast with Nazca Fontes to share what she’s learned about caring for her surrogacy patients during the global pandemic.
+Fertility Specialist and Reproductive Endocrinologist rmanetwork.com/staff/marie-d-werner from RMA New Jersey joined All Things Conceivable: A Surrogacy Podcast with Nazca Fontes to share what she’s learned about caring for her surrogacy patients during the global pandemic.
 Dr. Werner’s experience is particularly insightful as RMA New Jersey, like ConceiveAbilities, has remained open and active in guiding surrogacy journeys continuously through 2020.

-Listen to the full episode here, for a sneak peek of our podcast.
+Listen to the full episode.
 And, read on for a quick take on Dr. Werner's perspective.

 NF: How is COVID-19 impacting the surrogacy journey?

 “From the beginning, our practice really had a strong commitment to our patients and we know that fertility doesn't wait.
 Building a family doesn't wait, no matter really what's going on in the world.
 We stayed open through it all and we have a really efficient system in place to make sure our patients feel that we're doing everything in our power to limit exposure for every piece of the journey.

 There are always risks involved and it's really important that our patients are aware of those risks before proceeding.
 Our patients have been very understanding of [our safety procedures] and I am appreciative of our relationship with our patients to get them to that point, because all of this is so emotional.”

 NF: Even though ASRM initially recommended pausing treatment back in March 2020, RMA New Jersey did not shut down during COVID.
 Why were you able to stay open?